With so many different types of begonias we have different considerations. So first a little background.

 8. Tuberous Division

 These different begonia types have different attributes, so each type is scored on the attribute of that type.
 For example, Rex-Cultorum is grouped because its parentage has some original Rex in its DNA.
 It is grown for its foliage, not its flowers.
 So flowers are not scored at all and foliage carries a higher score than say the foliage on a Rhizomatous.
 In contrast is the Tuberous.
 Trailing Tuberous and Multiflora groups.
 Their major attribute is flowers, so more scoring points are allocated in their scoring categories.

 NOTE: There are separate score cards for these types of begonias and special entries established by the Show Chair and Committee:

 And other divisions can be added as appropriate for the area of the show, e.g. New Introductions, Commercial Entries, etc. Also, classes can be added to the divisions, further dividing entries, for example separating hybrids from species, hanging baskets, propagations & seedlings, novice division, green-house grown, commercial growers, and many more.

-Since a typically simple branch show contains the eight types of begonia growth, Plant Scoring is broken out among several categories.
-Scoring sheets or schedules can be found here (HYPERLINK).
+Since a typically simple branch show contains the eight types of Begonia growth, Plant Scoring is broken out among several categories.
+Scoring sheets may be obtained by contacting email@example.com.
 The most common categories are:

 - Cultural Perfection